heyudou/JD_Lab/Normal_vs_Cancer/FGA_plots/README.md

 "Only 370 of 655 exomes underwent ASCAT CNV analysis."\
 of which 295 were normal urotheliums

-50 had at least one reported CNV segment
+50 had at least one reported CNV segment\
-46 had a dosage-altering CNA
+46 had a dosage-altering CNA\
 4 had cnLOH only (FGA=0)

+For patients with multiple samples altered, select the sample with the highest FGA for final result.

 Final FGA table: